datajerk/ctf-write-ups/faustctf2020/cartography/README.md

 > _Every problem is absurdly simple when it is explained to you. -- Sherlock Holmes_

-In the end, this was as simple as taking advantage of a null pointer to write anywhere in writable memory and update the GOT.
+In the end, this was as simple as taking advantage of a null pointer to write anywhere in writable memory to overwrite the GOT.

 ## Analysis